barryclark/jekyll-now/_posts/2020-10-20-loops-foreach-random.md

 ---

 ## Activities
+1. Refactor `getRandomInt()`
+    - The function created this morning has an issue: it doesn't check of the arguments are valid numbers.
+    - Using conditionals check to make sure that numbers are used for arguments.
+If not, return an error message.
-1. MDN: Test your skills
+2. MDN: Test your skills
     - [Loops](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Test_your_skills:_Loops)
     - [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Test_your_skills:_JSON)